allenai/varnish-mui/docs/data/material/varnish/varnish-getting-started/varnish-getting-started.md

 # Getting Started

-<p class="description">Getting Started with Varnish2</p>
+<p class="description">Getting Started with Varnish</p>

 ## Note About Versions

-Older [documentation on Varnish-Deprecated](https://varnish-deprecated.allenai.org/components/table/) and [documentation on Varnish-1](https://varnish.allenai.org/components/getting_started) is still availiable.
-All new applications should be using varnish 2.
+All new applications should be using `Varnish2`.
+However, many older applicaitons will still be using `Varnish`.
+[Documentation on deprecated version](https://varnish-deprecated.allenai.org/) is still availiable.

+## Upgrading from Varnish to Varnish2

 Upgrading older applications is non trivial. contact REVIZ if you feel this should happen.

 ## Getting Started

-If you started your application from [Skiff Template](https://github.com/allenai/skiff-template), then you're already using Varnish2, as it comes installed by default.
+If you started your application from [Skiff Template](https://github.com/allenai/skiff-template), then you're already using `Varnish`, as it comes installed by default.

 However, if you didn't, follow these steps to use `Varnish`: